Pro Evolution Soccer: Pro Evolution Soccer 2016

 Pro Evolution Soccer 2016, officially abbreviated as PES 2016 and also known in Asia as World Soccer: Winning Eleven 2016, is the 15th installment in the series.
 It is also the game to be released during the series' 20th anniversary.
-The cover of the game features Brazil and Barcelona forward player Neymar.
 It was released on 15 September 2015, in North America, 17 September in Europe, 18 September in United Kingdom, and on 1 October in Japan.
 Also in April 2016, the special edition of PES 2016 called UEFA Euro 2016 which features Real Madrid and Wales player Gareth Bale on the cover, updated start from Data Pack 3.00 released in March 2016 with official background UEFA EURO 2016 France with official HUD in during live game, in title game and Cup mode or Exhibition mode when you selected this real competition name.
 English commentary by Peter Drury is provided for the first time with Jim Beglin.